Real estate info site Zillow is hiring its first agents

 The company also took pains to reassure local brokerages it wouldn’t poach their employees.

 “Let me address one thing right off the bat: We are not recruiting agents from any other brokerages,” Samuelson said.
-Rather than recruit externally, current Zillow operations and customer-service employees will obtain real estate licenses, Shelton said, and won’t be allowed to moonlight as real-estate agents outside of their work with Zillow Offers.
+Rather than recruit externally, current Zillow operations and customer-service employees will obtain real estate licenses, Shelton said, and won’t be allowed to moonlight as real estate agents outside of their work with Zillow Offers.

 Traditional brokerages have long argued that iBuying does not serve the interests of most buyers, who may be able to obtain a higher price on the open market — particularly nowadays, when record-low inventory has driven up home prices nationwide.

 Apart from cost savings, “I’m trying to find a rationale behind Zillow Homes,” said Windermere chief economist Matthew Gardner, who works for a large traditional brokerage.
-“Frankly, I can’t see it benefiting the company and I can’t see it benefiting the sellers.”
+“Frankly, I can’t see it benefiting the company and I can’t see it benefitting the sellers.”

 Zillow shares topped $100 for the first time in the company’s trading history Wednesday morning and ended the day at $95.93, 2.7% down from its market open.
 The company has steadily climbed back up from a March 18 trough of $23.51, its lowest share price in four years of trading.